-Born at Arcott, Madras, on the 31st of July 1827, the son of Private Thomas Marshman on the 13th Light Dragoons and his wife, Mary.
+Born at Arcott, Madras, on the 31st of July 1827, the son of Private Thomas Marshman on the 13th Light Dragoons and his wife Mary.
 He was christened on the 24th of August by the Revd.
 R. Smythe, Chaplain.
-(See Further Information below for details of his father.)

 Enlisted "By Authority" at Hounslow on the 8th of November 1843.